-The end of the flue is called the terminal and is the point where the exhaust gases are actually expelled into the atmosphere (as shown in the image above).
+The end of the flue is called the terminal and is the point where the exhaust gases are expelled into the atmosphere (as shown in the image above).
 Boiler flues of 125mm diameter are also used for longer runs of pipe.

-Why Would I Need To Move My Boiler Flue?
+Why Would I Need to Move My Boiler Flue?

 The regulations and guidelines for boiler flue siting have changed significantly since condensing boilers were made compulsory in 2005.
-The tightening of the regulations has been done to improve safety and reduce nuisance to occupants, neighbours and passers by from condensing boiler flue exhaust gases.
+The tightening of the regulations has been done to improve safety and reduce nuisance to occupants, neighbours, and passers-by from condensing boiler flue exhaust gases.
 This means that the flue terminal, where the exhaust gases are released outside, cannot be as close to building elements such as windows, doors, roof eaves and other elements including parking spaces.

 One other significant change is that guidance has been included for access for visual inspection of concealed flues so the entire length can be properly inspected for commissioning and annual servicing.
 This can cause disruption where the flue has been built into the fabric of the building and can be a particular challenge in flats where a shared flue system may be installed.